-If you told us in 2011, when Minecraft was first released, that a Viking-themed sandbox survival game would blow up in 2021, we’d have asked you “what took so long?”
+If you had told us when Minecraft first released in 2011 that a Viking themed sandbox survival game would dominate the survival genre almost ten years later, we would have asked you “what took so long?”

-Of course, the devil’s in the details, which is why many developers turn to Early Access, which gives them time to read user feedback and hammer out any bugs or kinks.
-But Valheim’s early access debut was different; it had all the polish and playability of a full release.
-Gamers quickly latched onto the game.
-We even picked it as one of the best indie games on Steam.
+Of course, the devil’s in the details, which is why many developers turn to early access.
+This helps give them time to get user feedback and hammer out any bugs.
+Valheim’s early access had all the polish of a full release, though.
+Gamers quickly latched onto the title, recognizing it as one of the best indie games on Steam for survival fans.

 Can’t get enough of Valheim?
 We’ve got you covered.
 Whether you love building intricate bases or just want a whole new world to live (and die) in, here’s our list of 7 base building survival games like Valheim.

-What sets Conan Exiles apart is its unique thrall system, which allows you to enslave NPCs by literally kidnapping them and dragging them back to your home.
+What sets Conan Exiles apart is its thrall system, which allows you to enslave NPCs by kidnapping them and dragging them back to your home.
 Your thralls can fight beside you, which makes combat particularly thrilling, as each person can deploy hundreds of thralls in battle.
-Thralls can also be assigned to work at crafting benches, producing goods for you.
+Thralls can also work at crafting benches.

 State of Decay 2

 In State of Decay 2, players lead a motley crew of survivors in a world overrun by zombies.
 To stay alive, they must scavenge for resources while defending their home from the undead.

 We know.
 That hardly sounds like a unique premise for a survival game.
 But a game can get away with being a little derivative when its gameplay is this satisfying.
 Combat is simple but gratifying, and there’s always a new facility to build and develop.

 The game’s greatest achievement, though, is its community management.